Daily Life with the Tesla Model 3: Charging

 The EPA-rated range of our RWD Long Range Model 3 was 310 miles when we bought it, a software update one year later increased the range to 325 miles (520 km).
 When charging the Model 3 you can set the car to charge to a specific state of charge (SOC) between 50% and 100%.
 The car stops charging when it reaches the % SOC you’ve set.
 Tesla recommends charging between 50-90% for daily driving – depending on your needs – and to charge the car above 90% only if you may extra range on a longer trip.

-I set my daily charging level to 60%, which gives me about 185 miles / 300 km of rated range to start each day.
-After driving Toyota’s Rav4 EV for 5+ years (113 miles EPA rated range), I knew that 185 miles was more than enough for a typical weekday.
-And with Tesla’s Supercharging network I know that I can quickly add more to the pack if I head out of town in any direction.
+For the first couple years I charged to 60% for normal work days.
+This gave me 185 miles / 300 km of rated range to start the day.
+After driving Toyota’s Rav4 EV for 5+ years (113 miles EPA rated range), I knew that 185 miles was more than enough for my 50 miles of driving on weekdays.
+Plus, with Tesla’s Supercharging network I know that I can quickly add more to the pack if I head out of town in any direction.

 In terms of kWh, my daily 50 mile commute in the Model 3 uses, on average, 10 kWh from the pack each day.
 Somedays less, somedays more, depending mostly on weather.

-Level 2 charging is about 85-90% efficient.
-So to replace the 10 kWh consumed each day, the mobile charging cord sends about 12 kWh to the car from the wall.
-I can download hour by hour electricity usage data from my utility, and this shows the amount of electricity sent to the car during charging.
-The image below shows that from 3AM to 5AM almost 12 kWh was sent to the car to return the pack to 60% SOC (see yellow highlighting below).
-You’ll also notice that our solar system made more electricity than we used that day from about 9AM to 5PM (See Solar Power Part 1 & Part 2 for more info on the solar system).
+Note that Level 2 charging is about 85-90% efficient.
+So replacing the 10 kWh consumed each day take about 12 kWh from the wall.
+I downloaded hour by hour electricity usage data from my utility, which shows the electricity sent to my car during charging.
+Below you can see from 3AM to 5AM ~12 kWh was sent to the car (see yellow highlighting below).
+You’ll also notice that our solar system made more electricity than we used that day (See Solar Power Part 1 & Part 2 for more info on the solar system).

-We’ve taken our Model 3 on several regional trips around California and longer trips from the Sacramento area to the Grand Canyon and to Albuquerque.
+During the week I’m usually operating between 40-70% SOC.
+We’ve taken our Model 3 on lots of regional trips around California and longer trips from the Central Valley to the Grand Canyon, Monument Valley, and Albuquerque.
 During those trips I set the SOC to 90% and operate between 30% and 80-90% SOC while driving from one Supercharger to the next.
 That works well for me.

-Summary: 60% SOC works for me.
+Summary: For daily work life operating between 40-60% SOC works for me.
 Others may need a higher SOC for longer daily drives; may want to be prepared in case of unplanned trips; or maybe just prefer seeing well over 200 miles of range each morning.
 It’s all good.
-My example just shows that if you did adopt a similar charging strategy your battery pack will be fine.